AXERA-TECH/pulsar2-docs-en/source/user_guides_advanced/advanced_build_guides.rst

             - required or not:  no
             - default value: false
             - description： enable smooth quant quantization strategy to improve quantization accuracy.

+        - enable_easy_quant

+            - Data type: bool
+            - Required: No
+            - Default value: false
+            - Description: Enable the easyquant quantization algorithm, which is a quantization method for searching weights and activation values ​​with high precision.
+Currently, it is implemented based on the CPU.
+After successfully enabling this function, half of the CPU will be occupied and it will take a long time.
+It is recommended to enable this function when the precision is insufficient and set the number of quantization data sets to more than 32.
+This quantization algorithm is referenced from https://arxiv.org/abs/2006.16669.

+        - disable_quant_optimization

+            - Data type: bool
+            - Required: No
+            - Default value: false
+            - Description: Disable the graph optimization function of the quantization part.
+The default value is false.
+During quantization, certain transformations will be made to the graph to eliminate or merge operators.
+This function is used to troubleshoot possible problems in the graph optimization process during quantization.
+Please note that enabling this function may cause a decrease in model performance.

+        - enable_brecq

+            - Data type: bool
+            - Required: No
+            - Default value: false
+            - Description: Whether to enable the BRECQ quantization algorithm.

+        - enable_lsq

+            - Data type: bool
+            - Required: No
+            - Default value: false
+            - Description: Whether to enable the LSQ quantization algorithm.

+        - enable_adaround

+            - Data type: bool
+            - Required: No
+            - Default value: false
+            - Description: Whether to enable the ADAROUND quantization algorithm.

+        - finetune_epochs

+            - Data type: int
+            - Required: No
+            - Default value: 500
+            - Description: Fine-tune the rounds when BRECQ / LSQ / ADAROUND quantization algorithms are enabled.

+        - finetune_block_size

+            - Data type: int
+            - Required: No
+            - Default value: 4
+            - Description: Block size when BRECQ / LSQ / ADAROUND quantization algorithms are enabled.

+        - finetune_batch_size

+            - Data type: int
+            - Required: No
+            - Default value: 4
+            - Description: The batch size to set when enabling BRECQ / LSQ / ADAROUND quantization algorithms.

+        - finetune_lr

+            - Data type: float
+            - Required: No
+            - Default value: 1e-3
+            - Description: Learning rate size when BRECQ / LSQ / ADAROUND quantization algorithm is enabled.

+        - device

+            - Data type: float
+            - Required: No
+            - Default value: cpu
+            - Description: The device type used for calibration during quantization, supporting "cpu", "cuda:0", "cuda:1", "cuda:2", etc.

         - transformer_opt_level